 If your child receives the live nasal flu vaccine instead of the shot, it contains a different version of the flu virus.
 The flu virus in the nasal vaccine is still alive, but the manufacturing process weakens it so much that it can’t cause infection.
 Again, the body’s immune system doesn’t realize it’s harmless and builds antibodies to remain ready to attack.

-- Gelatin is a stabilizer in some vaccines that protects against damaged from heat or freeze-drying for storage.
-Sugars (such as sucrose or lactose) or artificial sweeteners (like sorbitol) may also be used to keep some vaccines stable and effective.
+- Gelatin is a stabilizer in some vaccines that protects against damage from heat or freeze-drying for storage.
+Sugars, artificial sweeteners, and MSG also may be used to keep some vaccines stable and effective.

 - Tiny amounts of egg protein might remain in a vaccine after scientists grew the virus in eggs in a lab.